Skip to content

 Population Status

-Undertake surveys to estimate the breeding population sizes and productivity in Uzbekistan and to understand the conservation status of the species in the region to give context to Central Asia’s importance for the species globally.
+Surveys help us estimate population sizes and breeding productivity and to understand the conservation status of the species in the region.

 Threats